create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 - If the *orientation* array contains a single 4-tuple value, it is applied at all spine-aligned crossSection planes.
 - Number of values must all match for 3-tuple spine points, 2-tuple scale values, and 4-tuple *orientation* values.
+- This field is not accessType inputOutput since X3D browsers might use different underlying geometric representations for high-performance rendering, and so output events are not appropriate.

 #### Warning